uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

   - Used by the install profile

 ### Changelog
-- CHANGELOG.md located at: https://github.com/uddannelse-laering-forloeb/ulf/blob/master/profiles/ulf/CHANGELOG.md
+- CHANGELOG.md located in [the profile folder](https://github.com/uddannelse-laering-forloeb/ulf/tree/master/profiles/ulf/CHANGELOG.md)
 - Logs changes made to the ULF project across all repositories related to ULF.

 ### ulf.install